olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 life the chances of tracking down a copy of that MRI in time for it to be clinically relevant would have been negligible.

-Maintaing an accurate and complete history of medical imaging is often critical for a doctor to make good treatment decisions with historical context.
+Maintaining an accurate and complete history of medical imaging is often critical for a doctor to make good treatment decisions with historical context.
 Generally (at least in Australia, other countries may have it better), these records are kept distributed on the